 Exploring Field Communities

+Recommened for 2nd and 3rd grade.
+Students journey into the field to learn about the field ecosystem, communities, and energy flow through the food web.
 Out of our “magic bag” come the four abiotic essentials needed to support life in the field community.
 With these in tow we take off on a consumer hunt, identify the producers, “Get Down!” with the decomposers, and make mini-communities of our own!
 A great opportunity to support classroom learning “in the field”!